petersalmon/petersalmon.github.io/README.md

 View this project on [Jupyter nbviewer](https://nbviewer.jupyter.org/github/petersalmon/petersalmon.github.io/blob/master/Neural_Networks/Artificial%20Neural%20Networks%20%28ANN%29.ipynb?flush_cache=true) or [GitHub](https://github.com/petersalmon/petersalmon.github.io/blob/master/Neural_Networks/Artificial%20Neural%20Networks%20(ANN).ipynb)

 This project explores the inner workings of Artificial Neural Networks.
 A simple neural network model is built from scratch and with the Keras package as well.
 Finally, it is turned into a classification agent for the recognition of hand written digits using the famed MNIST dataset.

+### Convolutional Neural Networks (CNN)

+View this project on [Jupyter nbviewer](https://nbviewer.jupyter.org/github/petersalmon/petersalmon.github.io/blob/master/Neural_Networks/Convolutional%20Neural%20Networks%20%28CNN%29.ipynb) or [GitHub](https://github.com/petersalmon/petersalmon.github.io/blob/master/Neural_Networks/Convolutional%20Neural%20Networks%20(CNN).ipynb)

+This project probes the inner workings of Convolutional Neural Networks.
+How CNNs are structured and how they function is first discussed followed by the creation of two simple CNNS.
+The first model attempts to classify images of dogs and cats while the other distinguishes between three different types of tumors using brain MRI scans.